 Communication of student progress is essential in the teaching and learning process.
 Student progress is continually assessed in lessons and teacher planning for progression is structured accordingly.
-All students and parents receive progress reports after data track points throughout the year.
-These track progress towards end of year and end of key stage targets, set at the beginning of Year 7, Year 10 and Post 16.
+All students and parents receive student targets and progress reports after data track points throughout the year.